LLNL/shroud/docs/cstatements.rst

 c_arg_decl
 ^^^^^^^^^^

-A list of declarations to append to the prototype in the C wrapper.
+A list of declarations to create the format field *C_prototype*.
-Defaults to *None* which will cause Shroud to generate an argument from the wrapped function's argument.
 An empty list will cause no declaration to be added.
-Functions do not add arguments by default.
+Functions do not add an argument by default.
-A trailing semicolon will be provided.

 .. note:: *c_arg_decl*, *i_arg_decl*, and *i_arg_names* must all
-          exist in a group and have the same number of names.
+          exist together in a statement group and have the same number of names.

 c_arg_call
 ^^^^^^^^^^